quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

     This is the same tag you created in step 2.

 5. In `Deployment settings` change the CPU to 1 and the Memory to 1.

-    This ensures the service has enough resources to download and store the hugging face model and to efficiently process the messages
+    This ensures the service has enough resources to download and store the hugging face model and to efficiently process the messages.
+If you are on the free tier, you can try things out with your settings on the maximum for CPU and Memory.

-5. Click `Deploy`.
+6. Click `Deploy`.

     - Once the service has been built and deployed it will be started.
     - The first thing it will do is download the hugging face model for `sentiment-analysis`.
     - Then the input and output topics will be opened and the service will begin listening for messages to process.

+7. Go back to the UI, and make sure everything is working as expected.
+Your messages will have a color-coded sentiment, and the sentiment will displayed on the graph.

+You have now completed this optional tutorial part.
+You have learned how to create your own sentiment analysis microservice from the library template.